vvquocanh/seproject2020/README.md

 ## SE Quest
-SE Quest is a 2D top-down view RPG - hack and slash game, drawing on 8-bit style.
+SE Quest is a Game project with top-down perspective, Roleplaying Adventure Gameplay and 2D Spriteworks.

 ## Features
 The game has all features like a normal RPG game.